-So, where did they end up?
-On that little ledge behind the faucet and, as you might imagine, they drove me crazy because I was constantly knocking them off into the sink.
-I’ve been living with this since we moved in but something happened the other day that finally drove me over the edge.
 I had a big roaster pan soaking in the sink so it was full of nasty, smelly, cold, dirty, day-old water that looked like it had an oil slick across the top of it.
 I knocked the foaming hand soap container down and SPOOSH: some of it went in my mouth AND down my shirt.
-So, that was it, I headed over to Amazon and did some looking for an inexpensive little basket that would accommodate everything we needed without being intrusive.
-I found this one and bought it immediately because I loved that the front of it was lower then the back.
+So, that was it, I headed over to Amazon and did some looking for an inexpensive little basket that would accommodate everything I needed without being intrusive.
 When it came though it felt like it needed something so I ran downstairs and grabbed my leftover spool of twine.

 Step 1: After Wrapping With Twine I Used Little Eye Hooks to Hang It

 After some thought I simply wrapped the twine all around the top bar of the entire basket.
-Deciding not to attach it to the wall was a decision I made for several reasons and the biggest one being that I just didn’t want to drill through our back splash.
-So, using the same twine and a couple of little hooks I instead simply hung the basket from the barn wood shelf we have above our sink.
+Deciding not to attach it to the wall was a decision I made for several reasons and the biggest one being that I just didn’t want to drill through my back splash.
+So, I hung it with some little hooks!
 By attaching the twine to both the front and back it really is quite sturdy.
-I finished the twine off with a couple of little bows and now have such a convenient place for our hand soap, my kitchen spray that I use every day (check out the recipe here), our kitchen sponge and our potato scrubber!
+I finished the twine off with a couple of bows and now have such a convenient place for everything I want on hand!

 Step 2: With the Basket Up It Is Surprisingly Sturdy!